 Are you learning the Russian language?
 A daunting task.
 Isn’t it?
 If you enjoy watching films, there’s a fun way to improve your speaking and listening skills!

-Whether you have just started out or are at an advanced level, this list of the 15 best movies to learn Russian can help you achieve Russian fluency.
+Whether you are just starting out or at an advanced level, this list of the 15 best movies to learn Russian can help you achieve fluency.

-One such advantage of all the language benefits is enjoying movies in the original tongue as made initially.
+One such advantage of all the language benefits is enjoying movies in the original language as intended.

 While Russian isn’t among the most sought-after foreign languages, it offers enough incentives and perks.

-From the cultural aspect to jobs, there are infinite and compelling reasons to learn Russian.
+From cultural reasons to job opportunities, there are countless compelling reasons to learn Russian.

-Yes, there are some helpful language learning ways you can exploit to study Russian.
+Yes, there are some helpful language-learning strategies you can use to study Russian.

 If you’re a die-hard foreign language learner like me, relaxing with a textbook and a dictionary is an excellent way to fall asleep quickly.